Skip to main content

 What is an ERP System?

-An enterprise resource planning system is a form of business process management software that can help streamline processes, support simpler communication, increase productivity, and more.
+An enterprise resource planning system (ERP) is a form of business management software that can help streamline processes, support simpler communication, increase productivity, and more.

-An ERP does this by providing a system of integrated centralized applications that includes everything your company’s departments require to run, manage, and automate processes - all from a single system.
+ERPs operate as a single-source system of integrated centralized applications.
+They include everything your company’s departments require to run, manage, and automate processes.

 Although your whole company can benefit from implementing one of these systems, the departments that will see the most benefit from ERP implementation include: